-The design equations given in the example circuit can be used to generate circuits using the TPS5420.
-These designs are based on certain assumptions, and always select output capacitors within a limited range of ESR values.
-If a different capacitor type is desired, it may be possible to fit one to the internal compensation of the TPS5420.
+The design equations given in the example circuit can be used to generate circuits using the TPS5430.
+These designs are based on certain assumptions and will tend to always select output capacitors within a limited range of ESR values.
+If a different capacitor type is desired, it may be possible to fit one to the internal compensation of the TPS5430.
 Equation 23 gives the nominal frequency response of the internal voltage-mode type-3 compensation network: